 Orb Catcher

-Orb Catcher is a browser game built from a curl-noise fluid experiment in Rust, Macroquad, and WebAssembly.
+Orb Catcher is a browser game that grew out of a curl-noise experiment I made with Rust, Macroquad, and WebAssembly.

 The original prototype was my way of learning how the paper Curl-Noise for Procedural Fluid Flow uses noise to create smoke-like motion.
 I later turned that experiment into a game: collect the target color orbs, avoid obstacle orbs, and use movement or boosts to disturb the flow.